 1. The first thing of why I included an engagement session with every package is it gives me a chance to work with my couples prior to the wedding date.

-I can start to earn their trust and hopefully they start to feel comfortable with the choice they have made for their wedding.
+I can start to earn their trust and hopefully, they start to feel comfortable with the choice they have made for their wedding.
 This is huge in them feeling comfortable for the actual wedding day.
 The more comfortable a bride and groom is the more natural they will look and feel.
-This starts to unlock getting the true emotions into a photograph.
+This starts to unlock getting true emotions into a photograph.

 Some people ask why we include engagement sessions with every wedding that we photograph, and the answer is simple.

 The engagement session is the perfect excuse to hang out with our clients, get to know a LOT about them, and allow them to get used to being photographed by us.
 These are big advantages in crafting a comfortable, smooth, positive experience for our couples.

 2. This is a photography session the perfect chance for a wedding photographer to see how each couple fits together.

 We all know that sometimes as photographers we get couples that the bride might be slightly taller than our groom so every pose has to be tweaked just a little bit to see how it will work.
 You might also find out that some poses that are sort of your go to poses don’t work with this couple and you have to figure out something a little different.

 Not every kiss is a cover of a romance novel.

 My tip is for a genuine kiss is have the bride always lean toward the groom.
 Grooms tend to hunch over and get the fish lips to kiss his bride.
 When your groom stays in a position she fills the gap and no hunching over and no fish lips.

 3. The perfect smile might not be a smile.